Notes on Gravitational Physics: Metric and Covariant Derivative

-Spacetime near any point looks like flat Minkowski space to linear order in the distance from a point.
-In particular, one can always choose a chart about $P$ in which the metric is the Minkowski metric at $P$ and the first derivatives of the metric all vanish.
+{\sl Local flatness: Locally inertial or ``normal'' coordinates at a point $P$} \\ Spacetime near any point looks like flat Minkowski space to linear order in the distance from a point.
+In particular, one can always choose a chart about $P$ in which the metric has the form,

+of the Minkowski metric in natural coordinates, and the first derivatives of the metric all vanish.
 In such a ``locally inertial'' chart,

 \benr\item Show that $\Gamma_{\lambda\mu\nu}(P) = 0$ implies that all first derivatives of the metric components vanish, $\partial_\lambda g_{\mu\nu}(P)=0$.
 (Hint: Add Eq.~\eqref{gamg} to Eq.~\eqref{gamg} with $i\leftrightarrow j$). \een